xNaCly/libjson/README.md

   404](https://ecma-international.org/wp-content/uploads/ECMA-404_2nd_edition_december_2017.pdf)
   and [rfc8259](https://www.rfc-editor.org/rfc/rfc8259) compliant
   - missing some specific edge cases :^)
-- no reflection, custom query language similar to javascript object access
+- no reflection a custom query language similar to javascript object access instead
 - generics for value insertion and extraction with `gojson.Get` and `gojson.Set`
 - caching of queries with `gojson.Compile`